yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ~ Use PHP 7 type hinting
     - `declare_strict_types=1`
     - Return typing, argument hinting
-- Coding standards
+~ Coding standards
     - Object Calisthenics
     - SOLID, DRY

 ---
 # What not to test?
+- Using `assertInstanceOf()` often is silly
-@todo: Stupid test: $assertInstanceOf(...) - add PHP7 type hinting
+    - Add PHP7 type hinting instead

+@todo: Add more

 ---
 # End-to-end testing
 - Selenium, Codeception
 - Cypress.io

 ---
+{state: center middle}
+### Ok, I get it.
+Unit tests, integration tests, functional tests, end-to-end tests - they are all helpful and I should use them all.

+---
+{state: center middle}
 # Where to start?

 ---